 2. Cabinet and Floor Damage

 Water can warp cabinets, loosen floor tiles, and damage subflooring.
-Once water seeps into these materials, repairs often require full replacement.
+Once water soaks through a cabinet or floor, full replacement (not repair) is usually necessary.

 3. Structural and Electrical Risks